 In August 1997, Robert A. Crown and Barbara Crown sold the assets of Crown Communications to, and merged two related companies with, our subsidiaries.
-As consideration for these transactions, the Crowns received a cash payment of \$25.0 million, our promissory note aggregating approximately \$76.2 million, approximately \$2.3 million for the payment of certain taxes (part of which amount was paid in September 1997 as a dividend to stockholders of record of one of the merged companies on August 14, 1997), and 7,325,000 shares of common stock.
+As consideration for these transactions, the Crowns received a cash payment of \$25.0 million, our promissory note aggregating approximately \$76.2 million, approximately \$2.3 million for the payment of certain taxes, and 7,325,000 shares of common stock.
 In addition, we assumed approximately \$26.0 million of indebtedness of the Crown's business.
 We repaid the seller note in full on October 31, 1997.
 Robert A. Crown and Barbara Crown are both parties to the stockholders agreement and are subject to its restrictions.